dndma/CubeTimer/README.md

 You can see all your solves by clicking 'Show solves'

-CubeTimer calculates average of 5, 12 ,50 solves and shows best and worst result.
+CubeTimer calculates average of 5, 12 ,50 solves and shows best and worst result